YassouSr/searticle-articles-recommendation-system/README.md

 # Searticle | Article recommendation system

-An algorithm for recommending scientific articles based on document citations using neural networks (Deep Learning) and NLP.
+An algorithm for recommending scientific articles based on document citations using neural networks (Deep Learning) and natural language processing (NLP).

 ## How it works